 This is my favorite vegan guitar strap for two simple reasons.
-In my opinion, the way the oxblood-colored tabs mesh with the deep blue and black hippy weave webbing makes this guitar strap the most beautiful looking in this list.
+In my opinion, the way the black-colored tabs mesh with the funky hippy weave pattern makes this guitar strap the most beautiful looking in this list.

-Secondly, the folks behind this guitar strap are reutilizing resources, which makes this guitar strap super eco-friendly in comparison to others.
+Secondly, the folks behind this guitar strap reutilize otherwise wasted resources, which makes this guitar strap super eco-friendly in comparison to others.

-In fact, the blue and black weave is sewn onto recycled seat belt material and finished with the oxblood end tabs perforated with stainless steel rivets.
-If you’re in the U.S, you’ll be happy to learn that these are made in California, from people that actually play guitar.
+In fact, the multi-colored weave is sewn onto recycled seat belt material and finished with original streamlined end tabs and hand-tooled stainless steel rivets.
+If you’re in the U.S, you’ll be happy to hear that these are made in California, from people that actually play guitar.